sanashahin2225/sanashahin2225/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 👋 Hi, I’m Sana and I'm a Software Engineer.
+- 👋 I'm a Software Engineer at Oracle.
 - 🔭 I'm currently working on DevOps and Web Development.
 - 👀 I love Coding.
 - 💞️ I’m looking to collaborate on projects related to DevOps, Python and Django